 It seems looking around that ACs are same cubic size, if its shorter its wider, if narrower its longer etc.

 Changing parameters and looking at footprint only I found the Brisk ll, It is both shorter and narrower and 20# lighter and only unit that will fit.
 But is taller at 12 5/8", more than I'd like, amp draw is average, however It is considerably less expensive than most.
 Its On order, will be a perfect fit.
 Found the top & inside unit for under 400 thru AdventureRV.

 Two things to address.
 Im flipping the head on our antenna 180° and we are keeping the Fantastic vent.
 Well the antenna appears everything that could be done to keep a person from rotating the head was intentionally done.
 Bizarre.
 The Fantastic vent IS a being kept, not willing as its 98% what we use & the light it provides.
 However not sure until AC arrives where it will go.
 I could reinstall in place of one of the existing vents at rear of camper but we want it in the center.
 Hopefully as it looks like front of AC pan is close to front vent hole that I can cut a new hole in front of AC to remount the Fantastic vent.
 If not it will go in front but off to the side.

 Rotating the Antenna head

 Project was moved off this page to its own to make finding easier for folks needing to do this mod but unrelated to AC install.
-Needing clearance for anttena and its wingman feature, I flipped the head on our Winegard anttena so it is on oppsite side of lift arms.
+Needing clearance for antenna and its wingman feature, I flipped the head on our Winegard antenna so it is on opposite side of lift arms.

 Winegard Antenna modification page